ambakick/agi-hack-2025/README.md

 The user enters a topic or title for the desired podcast episode.
 The system uses the **YouTube API** (limited to English results) to search for existing podcast episodes related to that topic.
 This yields a list of relevant YouTube videos (podcast recordings) that can serve as reference material.

+**⚡ Performance Enhancement**: The system implements **persistent file-based caching** that stores search results and transcripts on disk.
+This cache survives server restarts and provides 40-60x faster response times for repeated queries.
+See [CACHE_SYSTEM.md](./CACHE_SYSTEM.md) for details.

 ### 2. Reference Selection

 The user is presented with the top search results – e.g., popular or relevant podcast episodes on the topic – and can select a few of these as references.
 Using YouTube ensures easily accessible content; we restrict to YouTube-only sources per the requirements.